divjotarora/specifications/source/retryable-writes/retryable-writes.rst

 attempt to retry a write command if the first attempt yields a retryable error.
 Drivers MUST NOT attempt to retry a write command on any other error.

 If the first attempt of a write command including a transaction ID encounters a retryable error, the driver MUST update its topology according to the SDAM spec (see: `Error Handling`_) and capture this original retryable error.
-Drivers should then proceed with selecting a writable server for the retry attempt.
+Drivers MUST then proceed with retrying per `Client Side Operations Timeout:
+Retryability
+<../client-side-operations-timeout/client-side-operations-timeout.rst#retryability>`__.
+For each retry attempt, drivers MUST select a writable server.

 .. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

-If the driver cannot select a server for the retry attempt or the selected server does not support retryable writes, retrying is not possible and drivers MUST raise the original retryable error.
+If the driver cannot select a server for a retry attempt or the selected server does not support retryable writes, retrying is not possible and drivers MUST raise the retryable error from the previous attempt.
 In both cases, the caller is able to infer that an attempt was made.

-If the retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_).
-If an error would not allow the caller to infer that an attempt was made (e.g. connection pool exception originating from the driver), the original error should be raised.
-If the retry failed due to another retryable error or some other error originating from the server, that error should be raised instead as the caller can infer that an attempt was made and the second error is likely more relevant (with respect to the current topology state).
+If a retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_).
+If an error would not allow the caller to infer that an attempt was made (e.g. connection pool exception originating from the driver), the error from the previous attempt should be raised.

-Drivers MUST NOT attempt to retry a write command with the same transaction ID more than once.

 Consider the following pseudo-code: